Your Cart is EmptyContinue Shopping

-If you have low porosity hair, you may feel frustrated with the amount of time it takes for your hair to grow or even feel like it doesn’t grow at all.
-You can rest assured your hair is growing; however, there may be some things inhibiting its growth and causing it to grow slower or break off before it can grow long.
-The key to helping your hair along its growth journey is ensuring it is healthy both at the roots and the ends.
-We’ll teach you how to grow low porosity hair by determining what keeps your hair from achieving length and focusing on giving it what it needs to become and stay healthy.
+If you have low porosity hair, you may feel frustrated with the amount of time it takes for your hair to get longer or even feel like it doesn’t get longer at all.
+You can rest assured your hair is getting longer; however, there may be some things inhibiting its health and causing it to move slower or break off before it can get long.
+The key to helping your hair along its journey is ensuring it is healthy both at the roots and the ends.
+We’ll teach you how to retain low porosity hair by determining what keeps your hair from achieving length and focusing on giving it what it needs to become and stay healthy.

 If you answered “yes” to more than a few of these questions, you likely have low porosity hair.
 The signs of high porosity hair will be the opposite.
 Low porosity hair can lack moisture and deflect rather than absorb product, making it challenging for strands to become strong and long.
-This could be why you feel like your hair doesn’t grow, but we can change that.
-While you can’t snap your fingers to change your hair’s porosity (it’s largely the result of genetics), there are plenty of things you can do to help your hair grow.
+This could be why you feel like your hair doesn’t get longer, but we can change that.
+While you can’t snap your fingers to change your hair’s porosity (it’s largely the result of genetics), there are plenty of things you can do to help your hair get long.

-Hair grows easier and faster when it’s healthy.
+Hair gets long easier and faster when it’s healthy.
 Healthy hair is undamaged, hydrated, and strong.
 Unfortunately, it’s difficult to hydrate low porosity hair, making it harder to repair damage and infuse it with strength.
-If you have low porosity hair, these are unique challenges you may face trying to achieve hair growth, but you can overcome them.
+If you have low porosity hair, these are unique challenges you may face trying to achieve healthy hair, but you can overcome them.
 Here’s how:

 Keep Strands Hydrated